Panoramic Monitoring Receiver

 The frontmost dial is the tuning knob and one behind it is the

 attenuator.
 The three knobs at the lower right are (front to rear)

 located at the back of the unit, as it is hardly used.

 Various toggle switches and push-buttons are located at all sides of the

 CU, within reach of the fingers.

-There is no text or legend on the CU, as the driver has no time
+There is no text or index on it, as the driver has no time

-at the rear, where also the MODE selector is located.
+at the rear, where also the MODE selector is found.